By Kerry Horton Bennassar

 We sit in a circle with a glass of water with a flower in it, or a candle, and each person turns to one member of the family and tells them specifically what that person did to make their life more beautiful that week.

 We don’t really say, “I’m sorry,” in our family.
 We actually prefer to say that we will be more mindful next time.
-For example, I might say, “When I snapped at you to get in the car quickly because we had a dental appointment I felt very sad and next time I will be more mindful and set an alarm for us to leave on time and speak more kindly to you.”
+For example, I might say, “When I snapped at you to get in the car quickly because we had a dental appointment I felt very sad.
+Next time I will be more mindful and set an alarm for us to leave on time and speak more kindly to you.”

 Every morning when I wake up I know that I have 24 brand-new hours to live mindfully.

-I look at Javier new each day.
+I look at my husband new each day.
 I look at my boys new each day and I look at myself new each day.
-I try to let go of my judgments or pre-conceived ideas I have about my husband or my children or myself for example, “Javier is stubborn,” or, “Ay, he always loses his keys.”
+I try to let go of my judgments or pre-conceived ideas I have about my husband, my children or myself.
+For example, “Javier is so stubborn,” or, “Ay, he always loses his keys.”
 I try to let those things go and see him as a new person every morning.